 A lot of puppies just eat their own poop because they’re young and want to explore the world around them.
 They’re new to all sorts of experiences, like being in crates.
 Naturally, being in a crate while having poop in the crate increases their curiosity to see what this experience is like.

-If you’ve raised your dog to think that pooping in the house or in the crate is wrong, he might start eating it to cover up the evidence.
-If he’s scared that you’ll scold him for pooping in the wrong place, then he might try to avoid the punishment with whatever means possible, one of them being to eat the proof.
+, he might start eating it to cover up the evidence.
+If he’s scared that you’ll scold him for pooping-in-the-house-a-helpful-guide/”>pooping in the wrong place, then he might try to avoid the punishment with whatever means possible, one of them being to eat the proof.

 Why Do Dogs Eat Poop in Their Crate?